 China had begun to reduce its Aluminium production in 2021 and instead chose to import large volumes which not only created a global shortage of the metal but also increased the prices for the commodity.
 In November 2021, an Aluminium factory in Yunnan, China suffered a major explosion.
 This led to a complete halt to production in the region, reducing the production capacity by 300,000 tonnes which impacted the already suffering market supply.

 In most European countries, the energy prices had been increasing significantly in the last quarter of 2021 making the metal’s production highly expensive in the region.
 In Germany, the average EPEX market price was recorded at 220 USD per megawatt hour which had almost doubled from last year.
 In France, it had been tripled to close to 300 USD per megawatt hour.
 This surge in energy prices pushed the major smelters to cut down their productions.

-The Aluminum Dunkerque in France, a major producer of aluminum slab and ingots had reduced its production capacity by 3.7% as compared to previous year.
-Romanian producers, like Alro, also commentated that aluminum production had been unsustainable in the final quarter of 2021.
+The Aluminium Dunkerque in France, a major producer of Aluminium slab and ingots had reduced its production capacity by 3.7% as compared to previous year.
+Romanian producers, like Alro, also commentated that Aluminium production had been unsustainable in the final quarter of 2021.

-In Brazil, Alcoa, a major producer of the metal, declared to resume its plant production activities in Sao Luis, Alumar with a plant capacity of 260,000 tonnes per year to keep up with the changing global scenario for the aluminum market.
+In Brazil, Alcoa, a major producer of the metal, declared to resume its plant production activities in Sao Luis, Alumar with a plant capacity of 260,000 tonnes per year to keep up with the changing global scenario for the Aluminium market.
 The plant is resuming operations in spite of the hydro-electric problems in Brazil owing to the drought.
-This increase in production and supply of aluminum is likely to impact the market soon.
-In the final quarter of 2021, aluminum prices were 14.64k BRL/MT.
+This increase in production and supply of Aluminium is likely to impact the market soon.
+In the final quarter of 2021, Aluminium prices were 14.64k BRL/MT.